 Prophetic Masquerade: Learn to Use the Word of God to Unmask the Wolves Among the Sheep is a book written by Kevin Kleint.
 This resourceful book uses God's Word to help us discern between true and false teachers/prophets and their messages.
 I have written about this topic before, highlighting a key element mentioned in the … Continue reading Prophetic Masquerade: Using God’s Word to Discern True and False Teaching (Book Review)

-As a Christian, have you ever wondered if or when it's okay to practice self-care?
+Last Updated: November 14, 2020 As a Christian, have you ever wondered if or when it's okay to practice self-care?
 Maybe you've asked: Is it selfish or sinful to practice self-care?Where is self-care in the Bible?How can I practice self-care as a Christian?
-Click the links above to skip down to a particular self-care section.
-Otherwise, let's start with the … Continue reading When Is Self-Care Okay for Christians?
+Click the links above to skip down to a particular self-care section. … Continue reading Is Self-Care Okay for Christians?

-This is the first post in the Monday Verse Study series.
+This is the first post in the Verse Study Series.
 Today we’re going to look at Ephesians 4:1-3.
 The letter to the Ephesians is a favorite of many believers.
 Written in approximately 60 A.D., Paul wrote to the church in Ephesus while imprisoned for the Gospel in Rome.
-His aim was to strengthen them … Continue reading What Does It Mean to Walk Worthy of the Lord?
-(Verse Study)
+His aim was to strengthen them and … Continue reading What Does It Mean to Walk Worthy of the Lord?
+(Verse Study Series)